 The primary reason for PST files becoming too large is the accumulation of numerous email items and attachments without regular monitoring of file size.
 In Outlook 2002, the file size limit is as low as 2GB, making it susceptible to oversizing.
 Nevertheless, in more recent Outlook versions, the PST file is less likely to experience significant issues because they allow for larger file sizes compared to earlier versions.

 If users take care of following precautions, PST file corruption issues can be avoided –

 One such software that is not only 100% secure and safe, but also facilitates complete restoration of all your MS Outlook elements is Kernel for Outlook PST repair.
-You can download and test the software for free.
-After the trial period expires, if you really like the software features and want to use it for a lifetime, you can contact our technical experts for assistance in purchasing its fully featured licensed version.
+Feel free to download and try out our software at no cost.
+Should you find yourself impressed by its features and wish to enjoy them indefinitely, simply reach out to our technical experts for guidance on acquiring the fully licensed version.

 Repair PST files and save to PST, MBOX, Office 365 & Exchange.